botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## HTTP Request Smuggling

->Architecture with front-end and back-end server, and front-end or backend does not support chunked encoding(HEX) or content-length(Decimal).
+>Architecture with front-end and back-end server, and front-end or backend does not support chunked encoding **(HEX)** or content-length **(Decimal)**.
 Bypass security controls to retrieve the victim's request and use the victim user's cookies to access their account.

-<sub>Manually fixing the length fields in request smuggling attacks, requires each chunk size in bytes expressed in **hexadecimal**, and _ _Content-Length_ _ specifies the length of the message body in **bytes**.
-Chunk consists are followed by a **newline**, followed by the chunk contents.
-The message is terminated with a chunk of size zero.</sub>
+>Manually fixing the length fields in request smuggling attacks, requires each chunk size in bytes expressed in **HEXADECIMAL**, and **Content-Length** specifies the length of the message body in **bytes**.
+Chunks are followed by a **newline**, then followed by the chunk contents.
+The message is terminated with a chunk of size ZERO.

 ### Content-Length Capture victim requests